sovanken/flutter-script-renderer/README.md

 # Flutter Script Renderer

 A comprehensive Flutter package that enables seamless multilingual text rendering with intelligent script detection and styling capabilities.
 The package automatically identifies different scripts within a single text string and applies appropriate font families and styling properties to each segment.
-Currently optimized for Khmer and Latin scripts, it provides a robust foundation for proper typographic rendering of mixed-script content with plans for supporting additional languages and scripts in future releases.
+Optimized for Southeast Asian scripts including Khmer, Thai, Lao, Myanmar, Vietnamese, and Latin, it provides a robust foundation for proper typographic rendering of mixed-script content.

 Flutter Script Renderer solves the common challenge of displaying text that contains multiple writing systems in a single string, ensuring that each script maintains its typographic integrity.
-This is particularly valuable for applications serving multilingual communities or regions where text commonly combines different scripts, such as Cambodia, and other Southeast Asian countries.
+This is particularly valuable for applications serving multilingual communities or regions where text commonly combines different scripts, such as Cambodia, Thailand, Laos, Myanmar, Vietnam, and other Southeast Asian countries.

 ## Features

-- Automatic script detection within text strings
+- Automatic script detection for Khmer, Thai, Lao, Myanmar, Vietnamese, and Latin texts
-- Script-specific font and style application
+- Script-specific font and style application for each language
-- Customizable styling for each supported script type
+- Comprehensive styling customization per script type
 - Extension methods for simplified usage
 - Performance optimized for mixed script rendering
 - Support for all text styling properties available in Flutter
+- Proper handling of Southeast Asian scripts with complex typography needs

 ## Cross-Platform Support